 Note as well that if your gut tells you that your dog needs the help of a professional animal behaviorist, chances are, he does.
 Follow your instincts and find a certified animal behaviorist to help your dog get to a better place with its noise phobias.

 #4: Redirect Your Dog’s Attention

 Sometimes, particularly in mild to moderate cases of noise phobia in dogs, you can distract your dog with something it really loves such as some extra special treats, a game of tug or fetch, or running through some of its favorite tricks.

 If you are able to capture your dog’s attention and get its mind on something else, all the while rewarding it for behavior other than fear, then this is the ideal situation.
 Not only are you helping your dog feel better in the moment, you are also “reprogramming” the emotional response during the noise itself.

 In fact, many dog trainers will use recordings of noises set at a very low volume at first with this kind of redirection training.
 Over time the volume is turned up, but the redirection work goes on with plenty of reward.
 This can desensitize a dog in relation to a specific noise trigger, although it often takes months to fully remove the fear response, and even then it can come back unexpectedly.

 At their root, noise phobias in dogs are related to anxiety around a trigger.
-Because it has been shown to have anti-anxiety properties, CBD oil may help complement behavior modification programs for dogs with phobias.
-Research on people has shown that not only does CBD seem to reduce anxiety by working directly with the central nervous system, it also seems to have a dampening effect on learned fear, such as what we see with many phobias.
+Because it can have a calming effect, CBD oil may help complement behavior modification programs for dogs with phobias.